foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/argonian-agent.md

 * **Captivating Presence 2 (60):** Your Illusion spells last 100% longer.
 * **Cry of Terror (70):** Fear spells reduce the target’s Armor Rating by 150 and their Magic Resistance by 25%.
 * **Indomitable Will 2 (80):** Your Illusion spells are 100% stronger.
-* **Voice of Authority (90):** Command spells increase the target’s Armor Rating by 150 and their Magic Resistance by 25%.
 * **Master of the Mind 2 (100):** Your Illusion spells affect the undead, Daedra, and Dwarven automatons.

 #### Restoration